ablodge/amr-utils/README.md

 I wrote amr-utils to store operations that I often need when doing research with AMRs.
 ### Features:
 - Load multiple AMRs from a text file
-- iterate through nodes, edges, or named entities
+- iterate through nodes, edges, or alignments
 - output AMRs to useful formats: html (AMR string) or latex (AMR graph)
-- associates a unique id to each node or edge (can be used for styling a particular element in a webpage or web app)
-- use a Rule-Based Aligner to align AMR nodes and edges with words in a sentence.

 ### Requirements
 Python 3.6 or higher